Fabio3rs/llvmup/README.md

   ```powershell
   .\Activate-LlvmVsCode.ps1 llvmorg-20.1.0
   ```
-  This updates your `.vscode\settings.json` file with the LLVM configuration.
-Reload your VSCode workspace for the changes to take effect.
+  This updates your `.vscode\settings.json` file with the LLVM configuration. **Important:** Reload your VSCode workspace for the changes to take effect.

 ## Inspiration